AdobeDocs/experience-manager-65.en/help/sites-authoring/basic-handling.md

 ## Quick Actions {#quick-actions}

-In [Card View](#cardviewquickactions) certain actions are available as quick action icons as well as being on the toolbar.
+In [Card View](#cardviewquickactions), certain actions are available as quick action icons and on the toolbar.
 Quick action icons are available for a single item at a time and eliminate the need for you to preselect.

-The quick actions are visible when you mouseover (desktop device) a resource card.
+The quick actions are visible when you mouse over (desktop device) a resource card.
 The quick actions available can depend on the console and context.
 For example, here are the quick actions for a page in the **Sites** console:

 ![Quick Actions](assets/bh-13.png)